nanchen2251/ScreenRecordHelper/README.md

 # ScreenRecordHelper
 🔥screen record helper https://github.com/nanchen2251/ScreenRecordHelper

-## Screenshots

 ## feature
 1. screen record
 2. support stripping environment volume
+3. support saving to album
+4. support for custom duration
+5. support for custom path and name
+## Screenshots

 ## How to use it
 #### Step 1.
 Add it in your root build.gradle at the end of repositories: